Skip to Content

 Sing along at the annual Tuba Carol Fest

-The annual Tuba Carol Fest is a hallmark of Christmas in Gettysburg.
+The annual Tuba Carol Fest is a hallmark of the season.
 For over 25 years, tuba players from around the area and beyond have gathered on the second weekend of December to play together on the steps of the Gettysburg Hotel.

 People playing tubas decorated with tinsel and Christmas lights.